SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Protocols_and_templates/Alarm_templates/Configuring_alarm_templates.md

 ## Configuring anomaly detection alarms for specific parameters

 From DataMiner 10.0.3 onwards, you can enable alarm monitoring on specific types of anomalies for parameters in an alarm template.

-If you enable this, prior to DataMiner 10.2.6/10.3.0, an alarm is generated whenever an anomaly of the relevant type is detected for those parameters.
-From DataMiner 10.2.6/10.3.0 onwards, these alarms are generated whenever a change point is detected for which anomaly monitoring is enabled, even if this change point is not significant enough to be considered an anomaly.
+If you enable this, an alarm is generated whenever an anomaly of the relevant type is detected for those parameters.

 To enable or disable different types of anomaly alarm monitoring:

 1. Click the cogwheel button in the top-right corner of the alarm template editor.

 1. Select the option *Advanced configuration of anomaly detection*.
-Three extra columns will be displayed in the template editor.
+Several extra columns will be displayed in the template editor.

 1. Click the toggle buttons in these columns to configure alarms for specific types of anomaly detection: